noma-protocol/docs/docs/exchange/borrow.md

   <h3>Add Collateral</h3>

 Holders with an active loan can add more collateral to their loan.
-This is useful when the holder wants to increase the borrowed amount.
+This is useful when a holder wants to increase their borrowed amount.
 The process is as follows:

     1. Click on the "Add" button to show the sidebar controls
      2. Choose the amount of collateral to add